These gorgeous yogurt covered strawberries are so easy to make! You'll dip fresh strawberries in vanilla yogurt for a sweet, healthy treat.

 Specialty Ingredients - I used a pink food coloring from this Wilton Color Right set.
 I really like how concentrated the colors are - I use them for all sorts of recipes.

-Recommended Tools - I highly recommend using a piece of parchment paper to set the berries on after you dip them in the yogurt.
-Once the yogurt has frozen, the berries will be easy to peel off the parchment paper.
+Recommended Tools—After you dip the berries in the yogurt, I highly recommend setting them on a piece of parchment paper.
+Once the yogurt has frozen, the berries will easily peel off the parchment paper.

-The berries will be able to sit out for 5 to 10 minutes before they start to melt.
-Pop them back in the freezer to get them to harden up again.
+The berries can sit out for 5 to 10 minutes before they start to melt.
+Pop them back in the freezer to harden them up again.
 You can save the berries in a freezer-safe container for up to one week.

 Yogurt Covered Strawberries